 You may have some concerns about visiting Folkestone, especially if you’re a first-time traveller.

 Below are a few frequently asked questions and answers that most would like to know before visiting the wonderful port town.

-Folkestone is a pretty safe city.
+Yes, Folkestone is a safe seaside town in England.
 However, petty crime does occur in this busy destination.

 The locals are very welcoming in Folkestone, and it is a city with high spirits.
 It’s a great family-friendly port town that embraces tourists visiting the fantastic city.

 Yes, the Folkestone Market is still on.
 For those who don’t know much about the market, it is a stretch of boutiques.
-It starts at Meander all the way to the harbour.
-It’s opened every Sunday from 10:00 to 16:00 from April until October.
+It starts at Meander and all the way to the harbour.
+It’s open every Sunday from 10:00 to 16:00 from April until October.

 I hope you enjoyed this Folkestone guide and if you’re looking to explore more places in the UK, check out this guide on a day trip to Canterbury.